 As in the previous year, acquiring new consultants continued to be a key topic in the reporting year.
 The new further training allowance introduced in 2015 for those wishing to begin a career as a client consultant has established itself as an important concept within our recruiting initiative.
 At the same time, we completed the announced realignment of the university segment.
 In the course of this process, MLP appointed an additional divisional board member on March 1, 2017 who now brings together all of MLP's activities in the university segment across all locations.
-The objective here is to further accelerate the acquisition of new clients and young consultants and to further increase our presence at university cities, focusing on acquiring and training new consultants in the university segment.
+The objective here is to further accelerate the acquisition of new clients and young consultants and to further increase our presence at universities.
+As at December 2017, a total of 65 university team leaders are active in the most important university cities, focusing on acquiring and training new consultants in the university segment.
 We are keen to expand these activities further in 2018.